psychotimmy/libz80/README.md

 Tim Holyoake, February 2024.

-This library takes the EmulatorKit / RC2040 forks of the libz80 library as of February 2024 and fixes a number of issues.
+This library takes the EmulatorKit / RC2040 fork of the libz80 library as of February 2024 and fixes a number of issues.

 The library now passes all except one of the zexdoc test suite and all bar three of the zexall test suite (as found in yaze-ag 2.51.3).

 Unsurprisingly, both these test suites pass in their entirety when run on actual RC2014 hardware.

 For all practical purposes however, the failing tests are unlikely to impact anything running on an RC2040 under CP/M 2.2 - unless you know differently!

 libz80 - Z80 emulation library
 ===============================